Lukas-Bohez/project-one/frontend/articles/2025-ai-water-golf.md

 ### The Numbers Don't Lie

 - **One golf course** in the United States uses enough water annually to supply **2,500 households** for a year.
-- The average golf course consumes **312,000 gallons of water per day**—enough to fill 468 swimming pools.
+- The average golf course consumes **312,000 gallons of water per day**enough to fill 468 swimming pools.
 - There are **15,000 golf courses** in the US alone, totaling over **4.7 billion gallons of water per day**.
 - That's more water than the entire population of New York City uses in a week.

 To put this in AI terms: while AI uses 1.7 billion liters globally per year, American golf courses alone use **1.4 billion liters per day**.
-That's 200 times more water than AI consumes annually—every single day.
+That's 200 times more water than AI consumes annuallyevery single day.

 ### The Environmental Hypocrisy

-Golf courses aren't just water hogs—they're environmental disasters.
+Golf courses aren't just water hogsthey're environmental disasters.
 To maintain those pristine greens, courses use:

 - **Pesticides and herbicides** that leach into groundwater
 - **Fertilizers** that create dead zones in nearby waterways